pranayagarwal7/Connect4AI/README.md

 Taking the connect-four game algorithm and change the player 2 into AI.

-Artificial Intelligence was used by Numpy random function which allows AI to learn on it own and improve the difficulty.
+Artificial Intelligence was used by NUMPY which allows AI to learn on it own and improve the difficulty.

 Instructions:
 1) pip3 install numpy